 The equipment listed below is typically used in a LAN.
 If you need assistance in determining which equipment is right for your LAN, an 8x8 technician will be happy to assist.

 Modem: A device that connects to the data connection provided by your Internet service provider (ISP).
 Other network devices such as a router are connected behind the modem.

 Router: A router is a device that routes or splits your Internet connection among multiple devices.
 A router is an “intelligent” device.
 It can divide your connection differently depending on how it is configured.
 Routers commonly have multiple ports to allow separate device connections.
 If more ports are needed, a switch is recommended.
 8x8 recommends you use a router with QoS settings that can be set to prioritize voice traffic over data traffic.
-For ease of setup, see 8x8's list of recommended routers.
-Or learn the basics of configuring QoS for 8x8 service.
+Learn the basics of configuring QOS for 8x8 service.

 Switch: A pass-through device that splits your Internet connection among multiple devices.
 Switches are capable of extending your network to accommodate an additional 4 to 24 devices.